On the baroclinic instability of inviscid non-conducting Boussinesq equations with rotation in 3-D: Introduction

 \subsection{Motivation and the problem}

+The baroclinic instability theory was date from the work of Charney \cite{Charney} in 1947.
+Since then extensive progresses have been made.
+In 1949, Eady \cite{Eady1949} first revealed the physical mechanism of (linear) baroclinic instability.
+Eady showed that the two sets of Rossby waves corresponding to both boundaries can give rise to exponential instability.

-The instability of the shear motion \eqref{shear} in the framework of Boussinesq system is an important topic in both atmospheric science and mathematics.
-As for the three-dimensional continuously stratified rotating Boussinesq model with viscosity and diffusivity, Seng\"{u}l and Wang \cite{SW} studied the nonlinear stability and dynamic transitions of the basic shear flows, in which numerical analysis has also been given.
-On the other hand, for inviscid non-conducting Boussinesq system with rotation, the instability of shear flow is usually used to characterize the baroclinic instability in atmospheric science.
-When $Ro=0$, the system \eqref{original} reduces to a scaler equation of $p$.
-The linear (in)stability of shear flow \eqref{shear} has been investigated in \cite{Drazin}.
-However, if $Ro$ is small but nonzero, the system \eqref{original} can not reduce to a simplified scaler equation of $p$.
-In this situation, the nonlinear instability is more complicated in mathematical analysis.
+The instability of the shear flow \eqref{shear} in Boussinesq system is an important topic in both atmospheric science and mathematics.
+When $Ro=0,$ the linear (in)stability of shear flow \eqref{shear} has been investigated in \cite{Eady1949, Drazin}.
+However, if $Ro$ is small but nonzero, the system \eqref{original} can not be written into a single equation of $p$.
+In this situation, the nonlinear instability of the shear flow \eqref{shear} is interesting and complicated in mathematical analysis.
+In this paper, our purpose is to study the nonlinear instability of the shear flow \eqref{shear} in the inviscid non-conducting Boussinesq equations with a small Rossby number $Ro> 0.$